10 of the best sandpits for toddlers and kids 2023

 Pros: Large, adjustable canopy for shade, lid doubles up as seating, durable

-Cons: Sand area is quite small, needs a big outdoor space, difficult to store when not in use
+Cons: Needs a big outdoor space, difficult to store when not in use

 How we tested